doctorfree/Obsidian-Custom-Discogs/assets/templates/Dataviews/Albums_1977.md

 TABLE WITHOUT ID
   artist AS "Artist",
-  link(file.link, title) as Album, genres AS "Genres", year AS "Year"
+  link(file.link, title) as Album, year AS "Year"
 FROM "__USERNAME__"
-WHERE artist != null AND title != null AND year > 1969 AND year < 1980
+WHERE artist != null AND title != null AND year = 1977
-SORT year ASC
+SORT artist ASC
 ```